Want to end up in a federal jail cell? The IRS has just issued a list of 40 tax claims that'll help you get your wish.

 The IRS has been and will keep going after Schiff's compatriots and the companies they create to promote invalid arguments that the U.S. tax system is illegal.
 Quatloos.com keeps track of financial scams and frauds, including off the wall anti-tax arguments.
 Check out the site's collection of tax protester junk.

 The bottom line is that no court has ever ruled that the Internal Revenue Code is invalid or that Internal Revenue Service has no authority to collect taxes.
-This page lists just a few of the court rulings against tax protesters.
-Some more, and more recent, indictments and prosecutions can be found here.
+This IRS page lists just a few of the court rulings against tax protesters.

 Kicking off the list is the ever-popular claim that compliance with tax laws is voluntary or optional.
 Ten separate arguments in this area are detailed in the IRS document.
 Among my favorites here: